911 dispatcher thwarts scam that surprised even police

 In other words, the scammer was going to use that visit from the police to convince the woman that he was indeed her grandson.
 He even knew the real grandson's name and the names of other relatives.

-"When I started asking him more questions, the story just didn't make sense."
+"When I started asking him more questions the story just didn't make sense," said Ruby.

 "It is bold, it absolutely is," said Falmouth Police Lt.
 Jeff Pardue who says these scams are only increasing in sophistication.

-"I have not personally been a part or witnessed a scam that has looked to inject law enforcement as a corroborating party and that certainly was what was being attempted here," Pardue said.
+"I have not personally been a part or witnessed a scam that has looked to inject law enforcement as a corroborating party and that certainly was what was being attempted here," said Pardue.

 "I tip my cap to the dispatcher who fielded that call to be on the spot with those types of questions.
-To have that great situational awareness and institutional knowledge" Pardue said.
+To have that great situational awareness and institutional knowledge" said Pardue.

 Ruby says this case proves that dispatchers have to be alert and pay close attention to every call.

-"A lot of it isn't just what you're getting, but it's making sure everything makes sense and that it does actually add up," Ruby said.
+"A lot of it isn't just what you're getting but it's making sure everything makes sense and that it does actually add up," said Ruby.

 And that means whether you're in law enforcement or not.